 - How can we mitigate litigation risks?

 Each of those questions focuses on an essential part of a trust.
-Addressing each question involves thoughtful drafting, as well as thoughtful situs selection.
-A clear, well-drafted trust deed is vital to any trust.
-Likewise, the selection of an appropriate situs is vital to ensuring that the trust has the right legal environment in which to grow.
+Addressing each question involves thoughtful legal drafting, as well as strategic situs selection.

 II TRUST GOVERNANCE MODELS

 The design of a trust's internal governance is one of the most important aspects of trust design.
 The governance structure determines who is responsible for each aspect of administering a trust.2 There are three primary functions of a trustee: distributing trust property to beneficiaries, investing trust property and administering the trust.
 There are four governance models to utilise the three primary trustee functions:

 - unitary trustee;